-“So you are saying that if I give you money, I get a beating.
+“So if I give you money, I get a beating.
 If I don’t, you are going to kill me a little bit.
 I know this is a stupid question, but how do you kill someone a bit?”

-The brute with a swelling cheek look at me and draw his knife.
-Lucky me, Brute-by will just go ahead and show me.
+The half-dwarf with a swelling cheek looked at me and drew his knife.
+Lucky me, the Brute will just go ahead and show me.
 Such a fortuitous day!

 “Okay, okay, let’s slow this down.
 I really don’t need to see what being killed a little bit looks like,” I laugh nervously.
 “I have some of the money.
 I’m heading off—”

 A glint of metal—I sense it more than I see it.
 Throwing myself out of the way, the brute still manages to stab me!
-Not feeling the trickle of blood or light of head, I realise it must have been blocked by the Jack of Plate—my fantastic armour!
+Not feeling the trickle of blood or lightheadedness, I realise it must have been blocked by the Jack of Plate—my incredible armour!

-The brute boasts, “See, boys, he is quaking in his boots!
+The half-dwarf boasts with his ridiculous looking beard, “See, boys, he is quaking in his boots!
 Dung-head, you got lucky that time—”

+They weren’t impressed by that line.
 Drawing my knife.
 No time to think.
 It is time for me to go on the attack.
 Ratface jumps over his comrade at me!
 Foolish.
-Something the Sergeant taught me flashes in my mind: ‘Always have your feet on the ground!’
+Something the sergeant taught me flashes in my mind: ‘Always have your feet on the ground!’

-Standing over the two fallen foes, I point my knife at last.
+One dead at my feet, the other slumped against the wall, looking down the alley at Mr Third.
+I point my knife at last.
 Heart racing but my knife hand is steady.
-I show no apparent weakness.
+I show no weakness.
 I ask him, “So, are you going to use that or just stand there pissing yourself?
 Or are you just waiting for your Hammers to drop again?”
 I see his raw anger.
-I don’t care if he accepts the bluff!
+I don’t care if he calls my bluff!

 Backing off, he says, “Okay, dung-head, you win this one.
 But next time I won’t go easy on you!”
 He quickly turns and runs away.

-I thought that was easy enough.
-Then again it was close.
-So this is what luck feels like.
+Well, that was easy enough.
+Then again, it was too close.
+So, this is what luck feels like.
 I assess the cut on my forearm.
 Need to patch this up.
 It’s not too deep, that’s good.
 Just a piece of cloth to tie it off.

 Looking at the two on the ground, I wonder what they have on their persons.
 Rubbing my hands together.
 Spoils of war and all.
 Two good knives and some slips.
 Such a lucky day.
 Enough to pay off Malik and a little more to get a room, so I’m not stabbed while I sleep.
 Just have to figure out a way to pay Malik without being killed in the process.